rdfjs/data-model-spec/interface-spec.md

   This event is emitted for every quad that can be read from the stream.
   The quad is forwarded to the event listener.

+- `prefix`
+  This event is emitted every time a prefix map occurs in the stream.
+  The prefix map is forwarded to the event listener.

 ### Source

 - `Stream .match([Term|RegExp subject], [Term|RegExp predicate], [Term|RegExp object], [Term|RegExp graph])`